asbjornh/eslint-plugin-groq/README.md

 ## Requirements

-This plugin uses [`groq`](https://www.npmjs.com/package/groq) to identify GROQ tagged template literals, and will not report anything for queries that aren't tagged with that package.
+This plugin uses [`groq`](https://www.npmjs.com/package/groq) to identify GROQ tagged template literals, and will not report anything for queries that don't use `groq`.
 Install it from [here](https://www.npmjs.com/package/groq).

 ```js
 // Will not be linted: